AnswerDotAI/fsdp_qlora/README.md

 --reentrant_checkpointing true \
 ```

+This example command currently uses just over 128GB of CPU RAM.
+If you only have 128GB available, we recommend making a 10-20GB swap file to accommodate the initial spike in usage.

 ## Training Options

 For quantization we support HQQ and bitsandbytes.
 We're currently doing benchmarking to help you decide which to use.
 If you do use bitsandbytes, be sure to pass `--reentrant_checkpointing True` to avoid triggering a bug in bitsandbytes which results in high memory usage (a fix is in progress).